Douglas, Augusta and Gulf Railway

 The Douglas, Augusta & Gulf Railway was created as a subsidiary of the Georgia & Florida Railway (G&F) to consolidate lines of several smaller railroads.

 It started in 1905 by acquiring the Barrows Bluff to Douglas, Georgia line that was from the Wadley & Mt.
 Vernon Railroad.
-The next year it bought the Pinebloom to Nashville, Georgia section of the Ocilla, Pinebloom & Valdosta Railway.
+The next year it bought the Pinebloom to Nashville, Georgia section of the Ocilla, Pinebloom and Valdosta Railway.
 Shortly afterward it took control of the Broxton-Hazlehurst branch of the Ocilla & Valdosta Railroad.
 From there, the DA&G built a new line from Douglas to Garrant, Georgia giving the railroad a line from Hazelhurst to Nashville.

 The DA&G was absorbed by the G&F in 1907.